|Nutritional Guidelines (per serving)|

 This el pepino recipe puts a fun spin on the traditional margarita.
 "Pepino" is Spanish for cucumber, and that is definitely the star ingredient here!

 Created by Las Vegas mixologist Gaston Martinez, the recipe pours reposado tequila into a margarita, then adds cucumber, cilantro, and egg white to give it a cool, earthy flavor topped with a luscious foam.
 The result is a fantastic cucumber cocktail that you will want to make again and again.

 Add the tequila, triple sec, lime juice, and egg white.
 Fill the shaker with ice.

-Shake vigorously, at least 30 seconds to ensure the egg is properly mixed.
+Shake vigorously for at least 30 seconds to ensure the egg is properly mixed.